 In reality, the toast is crystallizing an ongoing debate.

-How we view the outdoors, what is acceptable in the outdoors and how we use our time in the outdoors is going to change a lot in the next ten years.
+How we view the outdoors, what is acceptable in the outdoors, and how we use our time in the outdoors will change a lot in the next ten years.

 There will be more debates.

-Jurek’s champagne toast not only celebrated a 46 day athletic accomplishment.
-But his toast is bringing into sharp relief how we need to find a balance between accessibility and preservation, sharing the resources and protecting them, respecting the solitude and quietness that others seek while accepting alternative methods of enjoying the outdoors.
+Jurek’s champagne toast not only celebrated a 46-day athletic accomplishment.
+But his toast is bringing into sharp relief how we need to balance accessibility and preservation, sharing the resources and protecting them, respecting the solitude and quietness that others seek while accepting alternative methods of enjoying the outdoors.

 From a campus police site link: “Tailgaters who use cups or other visible means to be discreet will typically have no issue.
 Those with large gatherings and visible alcohol will typically be addressed by our officers.”